Ostantric/klipper_vacuum_bed/README.md

 ```
 # Built-in Gcode commands
 Starts the vacuum system.
 Maintains vacuum level based on desired levels.
+Note: There is no watchdog yet, it won't raise any printer error if your system can't reach to desired level in x amount of time.
+Be careful, always test your system first for air leak.
 ``` bash
     ENABLE_VAC
 ```